ljw1004/csharpspec/csharp/classes.md

 *  It implements `IEnumerable` and `IEnumerable<T>`, where `T` is the yield type of the iterator.
 *  It is initialized with a copy of the argument values (if any) and instance value passed to the function member.

 An enumerable object is typically an instance of a compiler-generated enumerable class that encapsulates the code in the iterator block and implements the enumerable interfaces, but other methods of implementation are possible.
-If an enumerable class is generated by the compiler, that class will be nested, directly or indirectly, in the class containing the function member, it will have private accessibility, and it will have a name reserved for compiler use (§2.4.2).
+If an enumerable class is generated by the compiler, that class will be nested, directly or indirectly, in the class containing the function member, it will have private accessibility, and it will have a name reserved for compiler use ([Identifiers](lexical-structure.md#identifiers)).

 An enumerable object may implement more interfaces than those specified above.
 In particular, an enumerable object may also implement `IEnumerator` and `IEnumerator<T>`, enabling it to serve as both an enumerable and an enumerator.
 In that type of implementation, the first time an enumerable object's `GetEnumerator` method is invoked, the enumerable object itself is returned.
 Subsequent invocations of the enumerable object's `GetEnumerator`, if any, return a copy of the enumerable object.
 Thus, each returned enumerator has its own state and changes in one enumerator will not affect another.

 #### The GetEnumerator method

 An enumerable object provides an implementation of the `GetEnumerator` methods of the `IEnumerable` and `IEnumerable<T>` interfaces.
 The two `GetEnumerator` methods share a common implementation that acquires and returns an available enumerator object.
-The enumerator object is initialized with the argument values and instance value saved when the enumerable object was initialized, but otherwise the enumerator object functions as described in §10.14.4.
+The enumerator object is initialized with the argument values and instance value saved when the enumerable object was initialized, but otherwise the enumerator object functions as described in [Enumerator objects](classes.md#enumerator-objects).

 ### Implementation example